IBM/data-prep-kit/kfp/kfp_support_lib/src/kfp_support/workflow_support/README.md

 * submit_job - submits Ray job to the cluster
 * follow_execution - watching job execution to completion, periodically printing out the job log These basic methods can be used as a foundation of any KFP pipeline implementation

+## ComponentUtils

+This class provides some methods to simplify building pipelines:
+* add_settings_to_component - adds settings to component, including timeout, image_pull_policy and cache strategy
+* set_cos_env_vars_to_component - sets environment variables to support S3
+* default_compute_execution_params - default implementation of compute execution parameters (based on CPU, GPU and memory requirements)